rise-cli/rise-aws-foundation/docs/howto.md

 available for reference.
 This is very good for exposing values that are genereted during deployment such as S3 Bucket names or Lambda Function names.

-For these reasons, Rise Foundation has no methods for creating AWS resources with the sdk, but instead has methods for creating CloudFormation templates.
+For these reasons, AWS Foundation has no methods for creating AWS resources with the sdk, but instead has methods for creating CloudFormation templates.
 Once all AWS resources are defined in templates, we can combine them into 1 template and use the CloudFormation methods to deploy that template.

-### How CloudFormation is created in Rise Foundation
+### How CloudFormation is created in AWS Foundation

-Rise Foundation resource categories (S3, Lambda) may have a `.cf` property containing all of the create methods.
+AWS Foundation resource categories (S3, Lambda) may have a `.cf` property containing all of the create methods.
 These create methods will always return the following:

 ```js